gethugothemes/academia-hugo/exampleSite/content/post/jupyter/index.md

 ---
-title: Display Jupyter Notebooks with Academic
+title: Display Jupyter Notebooks with academia
-subtitle: Learn how to blog in Academic using Jupyter notebooks
+subtitle: Learn how to blog in academia using Jupyter notebooks
-summary: Learn how to blog in Academic using Jupyter notebooks
+summary: Learn how to blog in academia using Jupyter notebooks
 authors:
 - admin
 tags: []